About Counselling

 What brings people to therapy?

 It could be a major life event like a bereavement or breakup.
-But for most people, it’s painful experiences playing on repeat like social anxiety, addiction or relationship problems.
-These can be distressing and confusing, yet they are often adaptations to past stresses or trauma - your psyches best way of coping at the time.
-The trouble is that these adaptations tend to stick around and become painful and problematic in themselves.
+But it’s often painful experiences playing on repeat like anxiety, addiction or relationship problems.
+These can be distressing and confusing.
+Yet they are often adaptations to past stresses or trauma - your psyches best way of coping.
+The trouble is that these adaptations tend to stick around and become problematic in themselves.
 Counselling can help you understand these patterns, while addressing emotional or traumatic experience at a pace that’s right for you.

 My approach to therapy